AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 2. Install the [Better BibTeX plugin](https://retorque.re/zotero-better-bibtex/installation/)
 *Note: This will automatically change your quick-cite format - fear not!
 You can easily change it back by going into Zotero preferences*

-3. Download the .zip file from this website.
+3. Download the zotpick.7z file from this website.

 4. Unzip the folder